pachyderm/pachyderm/doc/docs/master/reference/scaling_limits.md

 To experiment with Pachyderm without limit, we provide an easy way to request an [**Enterprise Edition trial token**](http://pachdm.com/enterprise).
 Fill in the form (link provided) and receive an enterprise license token.

 !!!
 Info "You might qualify for a free Enterprise license."
     Pachyderm offers activation keys for proofs-of-concept, startups, academic, nonprofit, or open-source projects.
-[Get in touch](http://pachdm.com/enterprise).
+[Tell us about your project!](http://pachdm.com/enterprise).

 ## What happens when you exceed those limits?

 As a general rule, Pachyderm provides a message in the STDERR whenever a limit is encountered.

-For example, each `pachctl` command invoking an enterprise feature (such as `pachctl auth,` `pachctl deploy ide`...) logs an alert message in your STDERR with a link to the [Enterprise landing page](https://docs.pachyderm.com/latest/enterprise/) for more information.
+For example, each `pachctl` command invoking an enterprise feature (such as `pachctl auth,` `pachctl deploy ide`...) logs an alert message in your STDERR with a link to the [Enterprise Edition documentation](https://docs.pachyderm.com/latest/enterprise/) for more information.

 ### Limit on the number of pipelines
 When exceeding the number of pipelines: